 Numeric Tab

-a.
-Region only takes whole numbers: Checking this option means that the User cannot enter a value that is not a whole number.
+A. Region only takes whole numbers - Check this option if you want to force the User to enter a whole number.
 For example, trying to enter 23.56 would not be allowed and an error message would appear.

-b.
-Enforce minimum value: Checking this option allows you to set a minimum value for the Region.
+B. Enforce minimum value - Check this option to set a minimum value.
 For example, if you set 100 as the minimum value, trying to enter 99 would not be allowed and an error message would appear.

-c.
-Enforce maximum region value: Checking this option allows you to set a maximum value for the Region.
+C. Enforce maximum region value - Check this option to set a maximum value.
 For example, if you set 10 as the maximum value, trying to enter 11 would not be allowed and an error message would appear.

-d.
-Initial value: This field allows you to set an initial value to automatically appear in the Region when the user opens the form.
-The User can change this value if they need to.
+D. Initial value: This field allows you to set an initial value when the User opens the Form.
+The User will be able change this value as needed.

-e.
-Use zero in calculations if the region is empty: This option allows a value of 0 to be used in a calculation if no data was entered.
+E. Use zero in calculations if the region is empty: This option uses a value of 0 for any calculation involving this Region if no data is entered.
 This allows calculations to be completed without error if a value is not required.
+For example, if there are multiple rows of prices, the total will still work if a price is not entered in every row.

 Pen Region

 A Pen Region is used to collect signatures or drawings.
-For example, a client signature or drawings on a diagram.
+For example, a User can have a client sign when a job is completed.

-Once you have chosen Pen as the Region Type, you will have the General tab and a Pen tab available in the Create Region dialog box.
-The properties on the General tab are available to all Region Types and are described in the Creating Regions article.
+Once you have chosen Pen as the Region type, you will have the General, Pen and Layout tabs available in the Create Region dialog box.
+The General and Layout tabs are available to most Region types and are described in the Creating Regions article.
+Any grayed-out checkboxes or fields are not available for this Region type.

 Pen Tab

-Open a fullscreen canvas for drawing: Checking this option displays a full screen canvas where the User can sign instead of doing so directly on the Form.
-The height and width of the signature will automatically adjust to fit in the Pen Region on the Form.
+A. Open a fullscreen canvas for drawing - Check this to display a full screen canvas where the User can sign instead of doing so directly on the Form.
+The signature will automatically adjust to fit in the Region dimensions on the Form.
+We recommend this option for Pen Regions that will be used for signatures since it makes it much easier to sign.

-The user must enable the region for drawing: This option requires the User to initiate inking in the Region by using a long press in the area of the Region.
-This is useful when there are multiple Pen Regions on the page near one another.
+2. The user must enable the region for drawing: This option requires the User to use a long press to initiate inking in the Region.
+This can be useful when there are multiple Pen Regions close to each other.

 Text Region

-A Text Region is used to record text.
-Text Regions may contain alpha-numeric and/or special characters.
-For example, entering a street address or general comments.
+A Text Region is used to enter text.
+For example, a User can type in a street address or general comments.
+Text Regions may contain alpha-numeric and special characters.

-When accessed on a Mobile Device, a Text Region will present the User with a keyboard.
+When used on a mobile device, tapping on a Text Region will present the User with a keyboard.
 Text Regions also support voice-to-text recognition.
-This feature allows the User to simply narrate multiple sentences into the Text Region and the Mobile Forms application will convert the User’s speech into text.
+This feature allows the User to simply narrate text into the Text Region and the Mobile Forms app will convert the User’s speech into text.

-Once you have chosen Text as the Region Type, you will have the General tab, a Display tab, a Text tab, and a Work Order tab available in the Create Region dialog box.
-The properties on the General, Display, and Work Order tabs are available to most Region Types and are described in the Creating Regions article.
+Once you have chosen Text as the Region type, you will have the General, Display, Text, Work Order and Layout tabs available in the Create Region dialog box.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.

 Text Tab